The Calder\'on problem for third order nonlocal wave equations with time-dependent nonlinearities and potentials: Introduction

-In the present article, we study the Calder\'on problem for nonlocal generalizations of some partial differential equations (PDEs) that appear in nonlinear acoustics.
-In physical terms, these equations describe the propagation of large-amplitude sound waves in fluids or solids and often fall into the class of higher order nonlinear damped wave equations.
+In physical terms, nonlinear acoustics describe the propagation of large-amplitude sound waves in fluids or solids and often fall into the class of higher order nonlinear damped wave equations.
 A major difficulty in these models is the fact that the large amplitudes of the waves prohibit the usage of linearization methods.
 To understand particular aspects of sound propagation, as dissipation or shock formation, different models have been proposed.
 As discussed in the scientific literature, some subclasses of these models can be put into a hierarchical order.
 For example, the widely studied Westervelt and Kuznetsov equation can be obtained via certain limit processes from the more general \emph{Brunnhuber--Jordan--Kuznetsov (BJK) equation} that reads

 Here, we put $\beta=a(1+B/A)$ and the parameters have the following physical interpretation:\\

 \\

 We point out that $-\nabla \psi$ corresponds to the irrotational part in the Helmholtz decomposition of the (relative) particle velocity field $v$, whereas the incompressible part is the rotation of the vector field $\mathcal{A}$.